Ks89/Iot-Localization/README.md

-# Localization of a Mobile Node with a Wireless Sensor Network
+# Localization of a Mobile Node with a WSN
 Project for the course called "Internet of Things" at Politecnico di Milano.

 ## Objectives